materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 - Go to "My records" and click the record’s title.
 - Click "Collaborate" and "Get a link" to generate a URL to be sent to collaborators.
 Equipped with this URL, they can become co-owners of the entry.
 - Ask one of them to create a third version (without sharing).
 - Visit "My records".
-You should be able to see and edit the draft.
+You should be able to see and edit the newly created draft.

 ### Search for shared records using the built-in search engine